florisdobber/mcfc-hackathon/README.md

 flask --app flaskr run
 ```

-Add `--debug` to run the app in debug mode, allowing for live refreshes
+Add `--debug` to run the app in debug mode, allowing for live refreshes.

 # Event brief